 Tire inflation pressure is the amount of air in the tire that provides it with its load-carrying capacity listed on the tire sidewall and affects the overall performance of the vehicle.
 The tire inflation pressure is a number that indicates the amount of air pressure measured in pounds per square inch (psi) or kilo Pascal (kPa - metric) in which a tire requires to be properly inflated.
 RV manufacturers determine this number based on the vehicles designed load limit, that is, the greatest amount of weight a vehicle can safely carry for the vehicles tire rating.
 The proper tire pressure for your RV is referred to as the 'Recommended Cold Inflation Pressure' (As you will read below, it is difficult to obtain the recommended tire pressure if your tires are not cold).
 Because tires are designed to be used on more than one type of vehicle, tire manufacturers list the 'maximum permissible inflation pressure' on the tire sidewall.
 This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions.
-When tires are inflated to their maximum load rating is based on maximum tire pressure limits.
+When tires are inflated to their maximum pressure you will achieve that tires maximum load rating as listed on its sidewall.
+The RV maximum load rating is based on maximum tire pressure limits.